Martin Stellman

-Martin Stellman (London, July 28, 1948) is a British screenwriter and director best known for creating and writing The Interpreter, starring Nicole Kidman and Sean Penn, and co-writing with Franc Roddam the 1979 British cult classic Quadrophenia.
+Martin Stellman (London, 28 July 1948) is a British screenwriter and director best known for creating and writing The Interpreter (2005), starring Nicole Kidman and Sean Penn, and co-writing with Franc Roddam the 1979 British cult classic Quadrophenia.

-He wrote and directed the action thriller For Queen and Country starring Denzel Washington playing a Falklands War veteran.
 He attended Bristol University, before joining the psychedelic band Principal Edwards Magic Theatre and is a graduate of the National Film and Television School.
 He often collaborates with British screenwriter and director Brian Ward.

-He recently teamed up with Idris Elba co-writing Yardie, Elba's feature debut.
-Elba took inspiration from Stellman's earlier film Babylon, a drama about sound-system culture in London during the 1970s.
+He wrote and directed the action thriller For Queen and Country (1988) starring Denzel Washington playing a Falklands War veteran.
+He teamed up with Idris Elba, co-writing Yardie (2018), Elba's feature debut.
+Elba took inspiration from Stellman's earlier film Babylon (1980), a drama about sound-system culture in London during the 1970s.